Nomyfan/create-gh-pr/README.md

-# Open GH PR
+# Create GH PR

-This action create a new branch to a repo, copy somethings into it and open a PR.
+This action create a new branch to a repo, copy somethings into it and create a PR.

 ## Inputs